xdevplatform/gcloud-toolkit-recent-search/README.md

 - This toolkit leverages Google BigQuery, App Engine and DataStudio.
 You can do a lot with the $300 credit from Google.
 For processing 500K Tweets/month anticipated billing cost with this toolkit for Google Cloud would be ~$30/month.
 However, we recommend to disable the App Engine when not in use or delete the Google project.

-## Show me an exmaple of a report / dashboard that could be built with this toolkit
+## Show me an example of a report / dashboard that could be built with this toolkit

 ![Popular Hashtags Dashboards for FPS Games 2021](https://github.com/twitterdev/gcloud-toolkit-recent-search/blob/main/resources/FPS.png)